Seoul shares open higher on U.S. gains | Yonhap News Agency

 Seoul shares open higher on U.S. gains

-SEOUL, July 18 (Yonhap) -- Seoul shares opened higher Monday tracking strong gains on Wall Street last week.
+SEOUL, July 20 (Yonhap) -- South Korean stocks got off to a strong start Wednesday, tracking overnight gains on Wall Street.

-On Friday, U.S. shares closed sharply higher.
-The Dow Jones Industrial Average advanced 2.15 percent, and the tech-heavy Nasdaq composite rose 1.79 percent.
+The Dow Jones Industrial Average jumped 2.43 percent, and the tech-heavy Nasdaq composite surged 3.11 percent.

-In Seoul, most big-cap shares gathered ground, with carmakers and tech firms leading the upturn.
+In Seoul, most big-cap shares gathered ground, with techs and financials leading the upturn of the index.

-Market bellwether Samsung Electronics Co. rose 1.17 percent, and No. 2 chipmaker SK hynix Inc. surged 2.33 percent.
+Market bellwether Samsung Electronics rose 0.99 percent, and No. 2 chipmaker SK hynix advanced 2.5 percent.

+Major chemical firm LG Chem surged 4.41 percent, and battery giant LG Energy Solution grew 1.31 percent.

+KB Financial Group soared 4.32 percent, and Shinhan Financial Group climbed 3.03 percent.

 graceoh@yna.co.kr